AdmiJW/Spring-Boot/spring_security_getting_started/README.md

                 String username = authentication.getPrincipal().toString();
                 String password = authentication.getCredentials().toString();

-                // Do whatever you need to authenticate User user = callAtlassianCrowdRestService(username, password);
+                // Do whatever you need to authenticate.
+This is not real code by any means User user = callAtlassianCrowdRestService(username, password);
                 if (user == null) {
                     // Throw AuthenticationException on failed login